Josiah Bartlett Jr.

-Josiah Bartlett Jr. (August 29, 1768 – April 16, 1838) was an American physician and politician from New Hampshire.
-He served as a United States Representative from New Hampshire and as a member of the New Hampshire Senate during the early 1800s.
+Josiah Bartlett Jr. (August 29, 1768 – April 16, 1838) was an American medical doctor and politician from New Hampshire.
+He served as a United States representative from New Hampshire and as a member of the New Hampshire Senate during the early 1800s.

 Early life

 Bartlett was born to Josiah Bartlett and Mary Bartlett in Kingston in the Province of New Hampshire.
 He followed his father as both a physician and political leader.
 After graduating from Phillips Exeter Academy in 1784, he studied medicine and started a medical practice in Stratham.

 Career

 Bartlett was a presidential elector in the 1792 election, supporting George Washington.
 He served in the State Senate from 1809 to 1810.
 Elected as a Democratic-Republican candidate, he served as a United States Representative for the state of New Hampshire from March 4, 1811, to March 3, 1813.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1811.
 Following his Congressional service, Bartlett resumed the practice of medicine and was elected again to the New Hampshire State Senate, serving from 1824 to 1825.
 He served as a presidential elector in the 1824 election, supporting John Quincy Adams.
 He continued the practice of medicine in Stratham.

 Home of Josiah Bartlett Jr., at 420 Court St., Portsmouth, New Hampshire.
 The house has been restored and is known as the Reuben Shapley House, after its builder.
 It is preserved as part of the Strawbery Banke Museum complex.